 The building was particularly renowned from 1953 to 1961 as the pioneering Off-Broadway Phoenix Theater.
 Founded by Norris Houghton and T. Edward Hambleton, it featured the work of directors including Tony Richardson and such LGBT performers as Montgomery Clift, Will Geer, Farley Granger, Eva Le Gallienne, and Roddy McDowall.

-After the front portion of the theater was converted into apartments, residents included performer Jackie Curtis (“superstar” in Andy Warhol films), photographer Peter Hujar (who lived there from 1975 to 1987), and artist David Wojnarowicz (who lived there from 1980 to 1992).
+After the front portion of the theater was converted into apartments, residents included performer Jackie Curtis (“superstar” in Andy Warhol films), photographer Peter Hujar (who, from 1973 to 1987, lived in the loft vacated by Curtis and created portraits there for which he became known), and artist David Wojnarowicz (who lived there from 1980 to 1992).